 - All electronic official MSU transcripts are to be submitted to MPH_GeneralInformation@hc.msu.edu.

-c.
-Non-Native English speakers should request official English language proficiency test scores be sent electronically using the institution code: 1465.
+International applicants must request official English language proficiency test scores be sent using the institution code: 1465.

-Questions regarding your application status can be directed through the Be a Spartan student portal messaging system.
+Questions regarding application status are to be directed through the Be a Spartan application portal e-messaging system.